 Separating Past And Present

 Adult children born to alcoholics often struggle with emotional outbursts and irrationality.
 A key component to avoiding situations like this is for the ACoA to acknowledge that he or she is rooted in the past.
 If an ACoA realizes that they are acting on the pain they felt as a child, they will be able to work towards avoiding similar situations in the future.

 Seeking Help From Professionals

 Psychotherapy is a highly recommended solution for adults born to alcoholics.
 It would be even more helpful if the family is willing to work together to overcome these problems.
 Group therapy can have a positive effect on the entire family.
-If the alcoholic is not ready to detox from alcohol, he or she may benefit from one of these support groups:
+If the alcoholic is not ready for alcohol detox, he or she may benefit from one of these support groups:

 - Al-Anon and Alateen meetings are a great way for the children of alcoholics to get help.
 Al-Anon is a support group that was developed for families who are affected by alcoholism.
 Alateen is a similarly functioning group that focuses on helping youth share their experiences.
 Both groups aim to help anyone whose lives have been affected by alcoholism.